ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-create.md

 ### The compile configuration system

-The <a href="/docs/v5.7/tools/configuring-tools.html" target="_blank">compile configuration system</a> provides a flexible mechanism for configuring the Mbed program, its libraries and the build target.
+The [compile configuration system](/docs/v5.7/tools/configuring-tools.html) provides a flexible mechanism for configuring the Mbed program, its libraries and the build target.

 #### Inspecting the configuration